Dagmawi-BG/amharic-nlp-toolkit/docs/devlog.md

 - 2024-12-05: Update Amharic stopword list with 10 new words
 - 2024-12-05: Optimize character replacer logic using dict lookup
 - 2024-12-06: Create CLI wrapper with argparse
+- 2024-12-09: Update Amharic stopword list with 10 new words